tohyuting/tp/docs/UserGuide.md

 CLI-nic data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Undoing/redoing a previous editing : `undo`/`redo`

+Undoing recovers a previous version of CLI-nic data if any data has been changed.
+Redoing restores the data in CLI-nic before an `undo` command was done.

+Format: `undo` / `redo`

+* Trailing words behind the command words will be ignored.
+* For example, if one types `undo redo`, `undo` will be called to undo the editing. `redo` will be ignored.

 ### Updating the quantity and/or tags of a product sold by a supplier: `update`